stormaw07/Swift-Sounds/README.md

 # Swift Sounds
 A website where i use Spotify's API to create a music-library for every Taylor Swift album.
-You can also listen to the albums through the website.
-I am currently working on a login function and a game where you try to guess what song is being played.
+You can listen to the albums both normally or shuffles through the website.
+There is a guess the song game on the front page where you can press a button to get a song and have to guess which one it is.
+There is a login system where you can create a user for the website by following a complex tutorial below on hwo to get all of the necessary credentials to use the page.
+I have also added a merch store split into to sections, one for music, and one for other items.
+There you can add items to your cart and manage the cart and purchase the items on the cart page.

 ## How to use
 To use the website for yourself there's a couple of things you need to replace and prepare.